Miaohua9/Miaohua9.github.io/_pages/professional_experience.md

 ---
-layout: cv  # or custom layout
+layout: cv  # or your custom layout that supports loading from a JSON file
 title: "Professional Experience"
 permalink: /professional_experience/
 author_profile: true
-json_file: "professional_experience.json"  # if your layout uses this key
+json_file: professional_experience  # ✅ no quotes and no .json extension if you're using _data/
 ---